gpenglab/MISAR-seq/README.md

 ### 3. After fill tissue region with white and non-tissue with black in photoshop or other image processing software manually:
 python Grid_filter.py

-### 4. Analysis MISAR-seq data in ArchR:
+### 4. Analysis MISAR-seq data:
-Rscript MISAR-seq-ArchR.R

-### 5. Analysis MISAR-seq data in Signac:
-Rscript MISAR-seq-Signac.R
+Rscript MISAR-seq.R